Danny O'Donoghue: The Script

 The band released their eponymous debut album on 8 August 2008.
 O'Donoghue co-wrote all the songs on the album.
 The album was a commercial success, especially in their home country, peaking at number one on the Irish Album Chart.
 The band has since released six more albums: Science and Faith in September 2010, #3 in September 2012, No Sound Without Silence in September 2014, Freedom Child in September 2017, and Sunsets & Full Moons in November 2019.
-The Script have toured since early March 2013 for their #3 tour in the UK.

 The Voice UK

 In 2012 O'Donoghue made his first appearance in The Voice UK alongside Jessie J, will.i.am and Tom Jones as a coach.
 The decision was supported by bandmates Glen Power and Mark Sheehan, who said: "Danny did The Voice to put a face to The Script.
 We know about producing, song writing and performing – we’ve been doing it since we were 14 or 15.
 Danny on a show about singing was good for us.
 People saw how passionate he is about music, how much it means to him and it made our band better known."

 The appointment of O'Donoghue as coach initially drew criticism, with Twitter users branding him "Danny I Dunno Who" and comedian James Corden joking about it at the 2012 BRIT Awards.
 O'Donoghue responded saying "James who?
 Whatever.
 It’s up to other people to make up their own minds.
 I know I'm on this show for what I've done in my career.
 I’ve spent 15 years in the music industry, it's all I know."
 In the first series, he coached Bo Bruce, who was the show's runner-up.
 He appeared as a judge for The Voice again in 2013.
 In the second series, Andrea Begley from his team won.

 O'Donoghue co-wrote the track "Alive" for Bo Bruce's album Before I Sleep.
 On 16 July 2013, O'Donoghue left the show to concentrate on The Script.